MarcoBetti1/llmchess/docs/chess-text-representation.md

 Want the model to emit UCI instead of SAN?
 Two knobs matter:

 1. Update `prompt.instruction_line` in your JSON config (e.g., `"Respond with a single move in UCI."`).
-2. Optionally disable the guard agent (`LLMCHESS_USE_GUARD_AGENT=false`) if you trust the model to obey, though leaving it on simply normalizes the UCI string.

 Because legality is still enforced via `python-chess`, you can experiment with multiple representations without touching the core referee logic.

 ## 6. Future FEN experiments